Multidimensional Fourier series with quantum circuits: Fourier series with the Line Ansatz

 Now, we provide an alternative ansatz in which data of all dimensions is uploaded without a processing gate separating the different dimensions.
 Considering this, the ansatz is composed of the following layers

 The problem with this ansatz is that, by using the same $S(x_i)$ for all encoding gates, these gates become $S(x_1)S(x_2)\cdots S(x_M) = S(x_1+x_2+...+x_M)$.
 Hence, all data dimensions are mapped to a single dimension in the following way: $\Bar{x} = x_1+...+x_M$.
 In other words, the $M-$dimensional data collapses in a one-dimensional space.
 For example, the data we introduce for $M=2$ with a qubit circuit is $\bar{x} = x_1+x_2$.
 The model cannot distinguish the data points $x_1= 1$, $x_2=0$, and $x_1=0$, $x_2=1$.
 Consequently, the results obtained by the model for fitting a two-dimensional function have a similar structure to the function $f(x_1+x_2)$ (depicted in Fig. \ref{fig:Fourier_2d_first}).
 For this reason, we need to introduce a trainable gate in the middle of the encoding gate to separate the data dependency.
-In section \ref{sec:Beyond FS}, we propose a model that uses non-commuting gates for encoding data in different dimensions.
-This problem is avoided, although it does not generate a Fourier series.